SmokeMonsterPacks/Nt-Mini-Noir-Jailbreak/README.md

 The Channel F BIOS is required to be present in the `/BIOS/` directory and it must be named `cfbios.bin` (expected CRC32: `2882C02D`).

-THE BIOS should be a concatenation of:
+The BIOS should be a concatenation of:
 - `[BIOS] Fairchild Channel F (USA) (SL31253).bin` (CRC32: `04694ED9`),
 - `[BIOS] Fairchild Channel F (USA) (SL31254).bin` (CRC32: `9C047BA3`)